Beatriz H. C. Aicardi de Neuhaus

-Beatriz H. C. Aicardi de Neuhaus (born 12 January 1925) was an Argentine human rights activist, and one of the twelve founders of the Grandmothers Association of Plaza de Mayo.
+Beatriz Haydée Catalina Aicardi de Neuhaus (born Beatriz Haydée Catalina Aicardi on 12 January 1925, date of death unknown) was an Argentine human rights activist, and one of the twelve founders of the association Grandmothers of Plaza de Mayo.

 Biography

 On 16 March 1976, eight days before the establishment of the military dictatorship calling itself the National Reorganization Process (1976-1983), her daughter Beatriz Haydee Neuhaus de Martinis, who was four months pregnant with her son-in-law, was kidnapped and disappeared.
 Juan Francisco Martinis.

 For more than a year she looked for them alone.
-At the beginning of 1977 she joined the group of mothers and relatives who began to meet in the Plaza de Mayo, which later became known as Mothers of the Plaza de Mayo.
-In October 1977, she received the invitation of Alicia Zubasnabar from De la Cuadra, "Licha", also a participant in the rounds of the Mothers, to form a special group of grandmothers looking for their missing grandchildren.
+At the beginning of 1977 she joined the group of mothers and relatives who began to meet at the Plaza de Mayo, which later became known as Mothers of the Plaza de Mayo.
+In October 1977, she received the invitation of Alicia Zubasnabar de De la Cuadra, also a participant in the rounds of the Mothers, to form a special group of grandmothers looking for their missing grandchildren.
 She was one of the twelve founding women of Grandmothers of Plaza de Mayo.
 Her granddaughter is still missing.